 The College of Southern Idaho (CSI) is an open-door, equal opportunity institution.
 We welcome all students who can benefit from our educational programs and services regardless of age, race, color, national origin, sex, religion, and/or disability.
 We are also committed to providing all eligible students access to appropriate educational offerings.
 To that end, the College accepts the following placement information in order to assist students with the selection of appropriate level courses in the educational planning process: COMPASS (Computerized Adaptive Placement Assessment & Support System), ACT (American College Testing), SAT (Scholastic Aptitude Test), Alternative Credit, and Transfer Credit.

 The College provides testing facilities and you are encouraged to contact the Campus Testing Center for more information on placement test availability.
 You are strongly encouraged to discuss any placement questions relating to your college studies with your major advisor.
-The following links provide placement information accepted by CSI.
+The following link provides placement information accepted by CSI.

-The use of ACT scores may be acceptable for course placement purposes and could exempt you from taking part or all of the COMPASS test sections.
+The use of ACT and/or SAT scores may be acceptable for course placement purposes and could exempt you from taking part or all of the COMPASS test sections.

 CSI provides students several opportunities to receive undergraduate credit on the basis of satisfactory standardized testing performance or challenging courses in one or more of the areas listed at the Alternative Credit website.
 In some instances, alternative credit may be used for course placement purposes.